steftri/CCSDS/readme.md

 Limitations of Transferframes (Telemetry):
 * The TM secondary header is not supported
 * Randomization is not supported

-Limitations of Transferframes (Telecommand):
-* The TC segment header is not supported

 Limitations of Space Packets:
 * CCSDS secondary header format is not supportd